tardate/LittleArduinoProjects/playground/AD9833/BasicDemoCycle/README.md

 ### Module Interface

-Here's the module, with pins attached:
+Here's the module, with pins attached (with my imperfect soldering, so don't blame the manufacturer!):

 ![module front](./assets/module_front.jpg?raw=true)